guettli/programming-guidelines/README.rst

 * People I met during study at HTW-Dresden
 * My teammates at `tbz-pariv <http://www.tbz-pariv.de/>`_.
 * https://chemnitzer.linux-tage.de/ All people involved in this great yearly event.
+* Ionel Cristian Mărieș for the link to bash pitfalls.

 ..
 Link in ReST: `text <http:....>`_